Zukzuk/syncnite/README.md

 # Syncnite — self-hosted Playnite library sync + web viewer

 Syncnite lets you share your [Playnite](https://playnite.link) library (games, media, and metadata) with family members.
 You can serve it anywhere via a lightweight web UI and JSON snapshots.
-It comes with a companion Playnite extension — **Syncnite Bridge** — to syncs the admin's library directly from Playnite with one click.
+It comes with a companion Playnite extension — **Syncnite Bridge** — that syncs the admin's library directly from Playnite with one click.

 ## 🔧 What Syncnite does